parflow/parflow/docs/user_manual/pfsystem.rst

-There are many ways to define a problem in ParFlow, here we summarize the general approach for defining a domain
-(§3.1.1 :ref:`Defining a domain`) and simulating a real watershed (§3.1.2 :ref:`Defining a Real domain`).
+There are many ways to define a problem in ParFlow, here we summarize the general approach for defining a domain (:ref:`Defining a domain`) and simulating a real watershed (:ref:`Defining a Real domain`).

-In all cases the “main" ParFlow input file is the ``.tcl`` file.
+The “main" ParFlow input file is one of the following: a ``.tcl`` TCL script, a ``.py`` Python script, or a ``.ipynb`` JuPyter notebook.
-This input file is a TCL script with some special routines to create a database which is used as the input for ParFlow.
+This input script or notebook is used some special routines in PFTools to create a database which is used as the input for ParFlow.
+This database has the extension ``.pfidb`` and is the database of keys that ParFlow needs to define a run.
-See :ref:`Main Input Files (.tcl, .py, .ipynb)` for details on the format of this file.
-The input values into ParFlow are defined by a key/value pair.
-For each key you provide the associated value using the ``pfset`` command inside the input script.
+See :ref:`Main Input Files (.tcl, .py, .ipynb)` and :ref:`ParFlow Input Keys` for details on the format of these files.
+The input values into ParFlow are defined by a key/value pair and are listed in :ref:`ParFlow Input Keys`.
+For each key you provide the associated value using either the ``pfset`` command in TCL or associated it with a named run (we use *<runname>* in this manual to denote that) inside the input script.

-Since the input file is a TCL script you can use any feature of TCL to define the problem.
-This manual will make no effort to teach TCL so refer to one of the available TCL manuals for more information (“Practical Programming in TCL and TK” by Brent Welch :cite:p:`welch.95` is a good starting point).
-This is NOT required, you can get along fine without understanding TCL/TK.
+Since the input file is a script or notebook you can use any feature of TCL or Python to define the problem and to postprocess your run.
+This manual will make no effort to teach TCL or Python so refer to one of the available manuals or the wealth of online content for more information.
+This is NOT required, you can get along fine without understanding TCL or Python.

 Looking at the example programs in the :ref:`Test Directory` and going through the annotated input scripts included in this